linode/developers/src/content/tools/linode-cloud-controller-manager.md

 weight: 4
 ---

-Creates a fully supported Kubernetes experience on Linode: automatic support for Linode NodeBalancers, Linode hostnames, and Linode network addresses.
-Allows resources to be automatically re-scheduled if Linodes are shut-down.
+Kubernetes Addon featuring automatic Linode NodeBalancers provisioning to enable LoadBalancer services and Linode status reporting to allow resources to be rescheduled when Linodes are powered down or removed.